How I got to Ecuador in the middle of the pandemic | 2021

 On the plane to Ecuador, I was given a Health certificate (written in both Spanish and English) that I had to fill with my personal information, the places I visited in the past 14 days, my symptoms and address of stay for my first 14 days in the country.

 Just landed: my first taste of Ecuador

 After spending 10 hours on the plane, it was finally time to land in Quito, and everything went quite fast from then on.
 I was asked to hand over the health certificate I had filled on the plane and to show my negative PCR test.
-I then got a stamp in my passport and it was already time for me to get my luggage and step foot outside the airport!
+Then, I got a stamp in my passport and it was already time for me to get my luggage and step foot outside the airport!

 I didn’t need to quarantine once I got to Ecuador because my covid-19 PCR test was negative, this also applies to vaccinated people.

 After walking around in the oldtown of Quito, I noticed that almost everyone was wearing a mask, and when entering bigger stores or supermarkets I had my temperature checked and was given hydroalcoholic gel.
 It was reassuring to see that people are respecting distancing measures.

 On another note, Quito is one the highest capital cities in the world with an elevation of 2850m (9,350 ft), so I had some trouble getting used to the altitude at the beginning.
 The symptoms can differ from a person to another, but it usually consists in headaches, tiredness or shortness of breath.
 Personally, I got out of breath faster than usual, especially when walking with my mask on, so I would recommend taking it easy at the start, and not start a trip with hiking activities.